pumpkin neapolitan cookies

 Finally, wipe down the inside of the cookie dough scoop one last time.
 Then, use the scoop to portion the chocolate dough into cookie dough balls.
 Place them next to the vanilla and pumpkin spice cookie dough balls.
 At this point, you should have clusters of vanilla, pumpkin spice, and chocolate cookie dough balls next to each other.
 There should be 18 total clusters.
 Each cluster represents one single pumpkin Neapolitan cookie!

-Assemble the pumpkin Neapolitan cookies.
+Assemble the cookies.

 Now comes the fun part!
 Take one of the cookie dough clusters—containing one pumpkin vanilla dough ball, one pumpkin spice dough ball, and one chocolate dough ball—and press them together so that they adhere together and form one giant cookie dough ball.
 Repeat until you have 18 tri-colored cookie dough balls.

-2. Coat the pumpkin Neapolitan cookies.
+2. Coat the cookies.
 (Work Time: 5 minutes)

 To go the extra mile, I rolled each Neapolitan cookie dough ball in sugar, similar to how I would roll my best snickerdoodles in a cinnamon sugar coating topping.
 This extra sugar makes the cookies sparkly and fun!

-Finally, bake the pumpkin Neapolitan cookies.
+Finally, bake the cookies.

 Place the coated cookies at least 3 inches apart on half sheet pans lined with parchment paper.
 The cookies will spread a lot, so I only put between 6 to 8 cookie dough balls on each sheet pan.
 Then, gently pat each cookie with your palm to flatten slightly.
 Doing so helps the cookies spread evenly in the oven.

-2. Bake the pumpkin Neapolitan cookies.
+2. Bake the cookies.
 (Bake Time: 10 minutes)

 You need to bake the cookies for 10 minutes, or until the edges and bottoms of the cookies have set and feel firm to the touch.
 The centers should still look a little doughy—that’s totally normal, I promise!
 It’s the secret to perfectly chewy centers.